yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/vmware-tanzu.md

 To configure any TKG edition (that is, either TKG-Integrated, TKG-Service, or TKG-Multicloud), navigate to **Configs > Infrastructure > VMware Tanzu**.

-This lists all currently configured VMWare Tanzu providers.
+This lists all currently configured VMware Tanzu providers.

 To create a TKG provider, click **Create Kubernetes Config**.
 For more information, refer to [Create a provider](../kubernetes/#create-a-provider).